13305-9 E. Jefferson Avenue,

-Built in Spanish Colonial style, the Cinderella Theatre made for an impressive sight in its early years along East Jefferson Avenue with its white terra-cotta facade and red Spanish-tile roofing.
+Built in Spanish Colonial style, the Cinderella Theatre made for an impressive sight in its early years along E. Jefferson Avenue with its white terra-cotta facade and red Spanish-tile roofing.

 The theatre contained a ‘Mighty’ Wurlitzer organ which was removed from the Cinderella Theatre in 1966.
 It is now housed in the Music House Museum, near Traverse City.

 In 1953 it was sold to United Detroit Theatres, which modernized the Cinderella Theatre, replacing the seating and installing new projection equipment.